 How is glaucoma treated?

 Though there is no cure for most cases of glaucoma, it can be controlled by lowering the intraocular pressure (IOP) to a safe level.
-Most commonly, eye drops are used to lower IOP.
+Most commonly, a laser procedure (SLT) or eye drops are used lower IOP.
 The drops work by either reducing the production of aqueous (fluid in the front chamber of the eye) or increasing drainage of aqueous out of the eye.
 In some types of glaucoma, a laser procedure may be required initially.
 When eye drops do not control IOP adequately, glaucoma laser or surgery may be necessary.
 Treatment and monitoring of glaucoma is continued life-long to ensure that progressive optic nerve damage does not occur.
 It is extremely important for glaucoma patients to keep taking their eye drops regularly, and to follow-up with the eye doctor as instructed.

 What is glaucoma laser?